ArtusIndus/arduino-mouse-trap/README.md

 ## Features
 - Light-based detection using LED and phototransistor
 - Fast servo-triggered trap mechanism
-- LED used as light source for detection
+- LED used as a light source for detection
 - Time tracking (days, hours, minutes)
 - EEPROM storage